molodeztom/ToDoList_Issues/README.md

 All pages are currently a Work In Progress, subject to rapid change and even to being moved.
 That means any pages "missing" simply haven't been written yet and anything already written is going to get edited soon.
 Please have patience.

-To find anything from files, issues, or documentation, or to report issues, please see [GettingHelp](../../../ToDoList_Wiki/wiki/GettingHelp) which has links to everywhere else.
+To find anything from files, issues, or documentation, or to report issues, please see [Getting Help](../../../ToDoList_Wiki/wiki/Getting-Help) which has links to everywhere else.

 #### Repo Updates

+*2015-jul-20*
+- PascalCasePageNames have been replaced with Hyphen-Delimited-Names for clean page headers, like GettingHelp has been changed to Getting-Help.
+- [CONTRIBUTING.md](./CONTRIBUTING.md) page added with guidelines on issue reporting.
+A link to this page is at the top of New Issue entry pages.

 *2015-jul-15*
 - Rewrote ReadMe.